National Institutes of Health, HHS.

 FOR FURTHER INFORMATION CONTACT:

 Dr. Warren Casey, Director, NICEATM; telephone: (984) 287-3118; email: firstname.lastname@example.org.

 Start Supplemental Information

 Background: ICCVAM promotes the development and validation of toxicity testing methods that protect human health and the environment while replacing, reducing, or refining animal use.
 ICCVAM also provides guidance to test method developers and facilitates collaborations that promote the development of new test methods.
-To address these goals, ICCVAM will hold the communities of practice webinar “Reverse Toxicokinetics: Using In Vitro Data to Estimate Exposures that Could Be Associated with Adverse Effects In Vivo.”
+To address these goals, ICCVAM will hold a Communities of Practice webinar on “Machine Learning in Toxicology: Fundamentals of Application and Interpretation.”

-Individuals with disabilities who need accommodation to participate in this event should contact Ms. LaCresha Styles at phone: (919) 541-3282 or email: email@example.com.
+Individuals with disabilities who need accommodation to participate in this event should contact Elizabeth Maull at phone: (984) 287-3157 or email: email@example.com.
 TTY users should contact the Federal TTY Relay Service at (800) 877-8339.
 Requests should be made at least five business days in advance of the event.

-NICEATM administers ICCVAM, provides scientific and operational support for ICCVAM activities, and conducts independent validation studies to assess the usefulness and limitations of new, revised, and alternative test methods and strategies.
-NICEATM and ICCVAM work collaboratively to evaluate new and improved test methods and strategies applicable to the needs of U.S. federal agencies.
+NICEATM administers ICCVAM, provides scientific and operational support for ICCVAM-related activities, and conducts and publishes analyses and evaluations of data from new, revised, and alternative testing approaches.
+NICEATM and ICCVAM work collaboratively to evaluate new and improved testing approaches applicable to the needs of U.S. federal agencies.
 NICEATM and ICCVAM welcome the public nomination of new, revised, and alternative test methods and strategies for validation studies and technical evaluations.
 Additional information about NICEATM can be found at http://ntp.niehs.nih.gov/go/niceatm.